A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Theoretical Framework

-$ \bra H_U \ket$ and $E_{\rm DC}$ depend only on local quantities and are computed from the resolution of the impurity problem.
-With the HI solver, $ \bra H_U \ket$ is computed with the Migdal formula with a scheme similar to the one detailled in Ref. \cite{Pourovskii07}. $E_{\rm LDA}[n_{\rm DMFT}({\vr})]$ is computed from the knowledge of the density computed in Eq. \ref{eq:rhoscf} (see Appendix \ref{app:etot_paw}).
+In this equation, $E_{\rm Ha}[n(\vr)]$ and $E_{\rm xc}[n(\vr)]$ are the Hartree and the exchange correlation energies, and $v_{\rm xc}$ is the exchange and correlation potential\cite{Vxcdens}. $ \bra H_U \ket$ and $E_{\rm DC}$ depend only on $G^{\rm loc}$ and are computed from the resolution of the impurity problem.
+With the HI solver, $ \bra H_U \ket$ is computed with the Migdal formula with a scheme similar to the one detailed in Ref. \cite{Pourovskii07}. $E_{\rm DFT}[n({\vr})]$ is computed from the knowledge of the density computed in Eq. \ref{eq:rhoscf} (see also \ref{app:etot_paw}).
 The full localized limit (FLL) version of the double counting is used here as in Ref.\cite{Pourovskii07}.
+The application of this double counting with the Hubbard I approximation is described in \ref{app:HubbardI}.